jescamilla2/AI-P1/README.md

 The game of Connect Four is played on a grid with 7 columns and 6 rows, and the basic goal of each player is to get four of their game pieces in a horizontal, vertical, or diagonal line.
 Please see https://en.wikipedia.org/wiki/Connect_Four for more details on the rules and gameplay.
-In the first part you will develop and test algorithms for making move selections given a specific board state.
-PMCGS and UR are used as a baseline, but ultimately, the UCT algorithm is the focus.
-Variations of it are tested against one another.
+The first part includes implemenation of PCMGS, UR, UCT (and its variations).
+PMCGS and UR are used only as a baseline, and the UCT algorithm is the focus.

+The purpose is to test variations of the UCT algorithm and observe the results.

 ## Part 1: